Jetavanarama Monastery (Anuradhapura)

 The slab depicts Queen Maha Maya (the mother of the Buddha) who is being conducted to the precincts of a Sala tree for her confinement (Jayasuriya, 2016; Wikramagamage, 2004).

 This inscription was discovered from the premises of the Jetavana monastery in 1893, by the then Archaeological Commissioner H. C. P. Bell (Paranavitana, 2001; Ranawella, 2005).
-It has been erected to regulate the monastic life of monks connected with five great residences of the Mahavihara fraternity in Anuradhapura
+It has been erected to regulate the monastic life of monks connected with five great residences of the Mahavihara fraternity in Anuradhapura.

-These golden plates were discovered from the Jetavanarama monastery during an archaeological excavation done under the UNESCO-Sri Lanka Cultural Triangle Project (Wikramagamage, 2004).
+These golden plates were discovered at the Jetavanarama monastery during an archaeological excavation done under the UNESCO-Sri Lanka Cultural Triangle Project (Wikramagamage, 2004).
 The epigraph on the plates contains a portion but an exact copy of the Mahayana Buddhist text Pancavimsati-sahasrika – Prajnaparamitasutra, one of the earliest texts written in about the 2nd century A.D.

 The micro gold carving